TabbycatDebate/tabbycat/docs/install/heroku.rst

 2. Set up a local installation
 ------------------------------

-If you don't already have a local installation, follow these instructions for your operating system to set up a local installation.
+If you don't already have a local installation, follow the instructions on the page for your operating system, listed below, to set up a local installation.

 .. attention:: When downloading the source code, you **must** take the option involving cloning the GitHub repository using Git.
 In the macOS and Windows instructions, this means the option described in the "Advanced users" box.
 To do so, use these commands: